STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 All right.

-Uh and then we got the forfeiture allegations here now, guys.
+And then we got the forfeiture allegations here now, guys.

 Okay.

-So the forfeiture allegations is basically like you know, when you take people's money or you take their assets, right?
+So the forfeiture allegations is basically like, you know, when you take people's money or you take their assets, right?

 That's what forfeiture typically is.

-And you know, they gave a true bill on this thing, right?
+And, you know, they gave a true bill on this thing, right?

-Um, but yeah, we got a true bill on it.
+But yeah, we got a true bill on it.

-Um, because our evidence was good.
+Because our evidence was good.

-We had a lot of forensic evidence on the phones, and here's the other thing, too.
+We had a lot of forensic evidence on the phones.

-We ended up working with him, and um, yeah, it was you know, yeah I won't talk too much about like what ended up led to that, but you know, it was a good case, and uh yeah, and then they ended up getting time, all right.
+And yeah, it was, you know, I won't talk too much about like what ended up led to that, but you know, it was a good case.

-Uh so this is um Paulino.
+So this is Paulino.

 How much time did he get?